microsoft/onnxscript/README.md

 pip install --pre -f https://onnxruntimepackages.blob.core.windows.net/$web/onnxruntime-function-experiment.html ort-function-experiment-nightly
 ```

+With experimental ONNX, one can write a script function with optional attributes.
+Examples are in [onnxfns1A.py](https://github.com/microsoft/onnx-script/blob/main/onnxscript/test/models/onnxfns1A.py).
 To validate that experimental features are enabled:
 ```
 pytest onnxscript\test\functions\onnxfns1A_test.py
 ```